carbon-language/carbon-lang/llvm/docs/ProgrammersManual.rst

 .. code-block:: c++

-  #define DEBUG_TYPE "mypassname"   // This goes before any #includes.
+  #define DEBUG_TYPE "mypassname"   // This goes after any #includes.
   STATISTIC(NumXForms, "The # of times I did stuff");

 The ``STATISTIC`` macro defines a static variable, whose name is specified by